thisisrandy/catan-randomizer/README.md

 and _Cities & Knights_ as _CK_.

-If you have not read the rules for the _SF_/_CK_ combination or the _CK_/_EP_ combination, you must do before attempting the _Everything, Everywhere, All at Once_ scenarios (though not the _Seafarers & Pirates_ scenarios).
+If you have not read the rules for the _SF_/_CK_ combination or the _CK_/_EP_ combination, you must do so before attempting the _Everything, Everywhere, All at Once_ scenarios (though not the _Seafarers & Pirates_ scenarios).
 Both rulesets can be found in the "Possible Combinations" section of the [_CK_ page](https://www.catan.com/cities-knights).
 All rules from those combinations apply unless explicitly contradicted below.
 It is recommended to play both of the two expansion combinations at least once before attempting _Everything,